terramate-io/terramate/docs/terraform-generation.md

 The generated code can then be composed/referenced by any Terraform code inside a stack.

-This feature is a generalization of [locals generation](locals-generation.md) and [backend config generation](backend-config.md), so both can be achieved by using it (as will be shown).

 Terraform code generation starts with the definition of a `export_as_terraform` block on a [Terramate configuration file](config.md) defining the code you want to generate inside the block.
 The code may include: